Openpanel-dev/groupmq/README.md

 **concurrency = 1** (Sequential):
 - Worker processes one job at a time
 - Uses blocking reserve with synchronous processing
-- Simplest mode, lowest memory
+- Simplest mode, lowest memory, lowest Redis overhead
+- Best for: CPU-intensive jobs, resource-constrained environments

 **concurrency > 1** (Parallel):
 - Worker attempts batch reservation first (lower latency)
-- Processes multiple jobs concurrently (different groups)
+- Processes multiple jobs concurrently (from different groups only)
+- Each job runs in parallel with its own heartbeat
-- Falls back to blocking reserve if batch is empty
+- Falls back to blocking reserve when batch is empty
-- Higher throughput, can process multiple groups simultaneously
+- Higher throughput, efficient for I/O-bound workloads
+- Best for: Network calls, database operations, API requests

+**Important:** Per-group FIFO ordering is maintained regardless of concurrency level.
+Multiple jobs from the same group never run in parallel.

 #### Error Handling and Retries